weissec/Winset/README.md

 ### PowerShell Version:
 - Retrieves system details, user details and privileges, network information, storage details, interesting files and AD/AzureAD information.
 - Results saved in the following formats: HTML, CSV, JSON.
+- Severity: currently the Severity is associated specifically with potential impact of each check and not the actual results.
+Manual verification is required to determine if a security issue exists.

 #### Usage:
 ```